 Fatty acids, total polyunsaturated | 3.694 g |

 Ghee has been used for decades in Indian kitchens and Ayurvedic medicine.
-Ghee is prepared by clarifying butter and eliminating milk solids and water, effectively packing nutrients.
-Rich in nutrients, ghee benefits abound, making it a good food for body and mind.
-So, let's first explore the multiple health benefits of ghee:
+Prepared by clarifying butter and removing milk solids and water, ghee becomes rich in essential nutrients.
+It contains vitamin A, omega-3 fatty acids, and conjugated linoleic acid, which contribute to its numerous health benefits.
+Ghee may also help reduce gut inflammation and support heart health, making it an excellent food for both body and mind.
+Let’s explore the various health benefits of ghee:

 Ghee's anti-inflammatory property also accelerates the healing process of wounds.
 Ghee is a topical treatment for burning sensations and wound healing to minimise infections and accelerate healing.
 These antimicrobial properties, along with their function of forming a protective barrier over the wounds, result in quick recovery.
 The rich vitamin content ensures skin regeneration and repair work, reducing the chances of scarring.
 Ghee with honey is used in Ayurveda for wound healing.